 The global and independent platform for the SAP community.

-Open source stands for innovation and is an integral part of the SAP world.
-Almost every player in the SAP ecosystem, be it a partner, an independent software vendor or an add-on manufacturer, is therefore taking up the open source theme.
+Open source stands for innovation.
+It is also an integral part of the SAP world.
+Almost every player in the SAP ecosystem—be it a partner, an independent software vendor or an add-on manufacturer—is therefore embracing open source.

 Peter Körner, Red Hat